-True to its name, the no contact rule is where you cease to maintain any contact with your ex-partner after your breakup for a certain period.
+True to its name, the no-contact rule is a prohibition where you cease to maintain any contact with your ex-partner after your breakup for a certain period, ensuring distance and isolation.
 In other words, you stop having any kind of communication with them.
-This includes meetings, phone calls, emails, text messages, and contacts through social media platforms.
+This includes meetings, phone calls, emails, text messages, and contacts through social media platforms, ensuring complete avoidance.
 You also stop having any kind of contact with your ex-partner’s family and friends.
 More importantly, you stop stalking your ex-partner in the real and virtual worlds.

-The no contact rule enables you to detach yourself from the situation and deal with your emotions and pain in a better way.
+The no contact rule enables you to detach yourself from the situation and deal with your emotions and pain in a better way that begins with separation and silence.
 It allows you the time and space you need to acknowledge the end of the relationship, grieve over your loss, and move on in your life.

 This rule also helps you process your feelings and decide whether you want to get back to your ex.
 At the same time, it may also draw your ex back to you as the playing-hard-to-get factor comes into force.

 Every human being is different, and so are the relationships they maintain.
 Hence, it is almost impossible to have a one-size-fits-all no contact rule.
 Here are the different types of no contact rules that you can follow based on your particular situation.

 - The Standard No Contact Rule: The standard no contact rule is the regular no contact rule after a breakup, as discussed above.
 In this rule, you stay clear of making any contact with your ex through any means or medium for a specific period.
 This period of withdrawal provides an opportunity for introspection and healing.
 Cessation of communication allows you to process the breakup and come to terms with the situation.